madpah/serializable/docs/formatters.rst

 If none of the included formatters work for you, why not write your own?

-The only requirement is that it extends :class:`serializable.formatters.BaseNameFormatter`!
+The only requirement is that it extends :class:`py_serializable.formatters.BaseNameFormatter`!